Major Development Advisory Meeting

 City Planning staff will determine whether a project will be considered a major development based on the specific project information.
 For example, a parking garage with a large square footage may be a relatively simple development without water and sewer hookups.

-Major development advisory meetings may be held the first and/or third Mondays each month at 11:00 a.m. at 200 Ross Street, Pittsburgh, PA 15219.
+Major development advisory meetings may be held the third Monday each month at 11:00 AM at 200 Ross Street, Pittsburgh, PA 15219.
 The dates may occasionally change based on holidays.
+The meeting date will be confirmed two weeks before the scheduled date.

-Meetings are held at the Department of City Planning, 200 Ross Street, Pittsburgh.
+Meetings are held at the 13th Floor, 200 Ross Street, Pittsburgh.
 When the meeting is scheduled, a specific floor and room location will be confirmed.

 - Photos of site and context